Match tier Listed

 OverviewAI-generated summary

-Miguel A. B. Mercado's research focuses on the immune response to Chlamydia infections, particularly in the female reproductive tract.
-His work investigates the role of specific immune cells and molecular factors in conferring protection against Chlamydia dissemination and reinfection.
-Recent publications by Mercado and his collaborators explore the synergistic effects of interferon-gamma (IFNγ) and antibodies in enhancing protective immunity.
-Additionally, his research examines the function of the transcription factor BHLHE40 in driving protective CD4 T cell differentiation and its role in the host's defense against Chlamydia muridarum infection in mouse models.
-Mercado also studies the influence of TGF-beta signaling pathways on CD4 T cell responses within the context of Chlamydia infection in the female reproductive tract.
+Miguel A. B. Mercado's research focuses on understanding the immune responses to Chlamydia infections, particularly within the female reproductive tract.
+His work investigates the roles of specific immune cells and transcription factors in mediating protective immunity and the potential for reinfection.
+Recent publications by Mercado and collaborators explore how IFNγ and antibodies synergize to enhance immunity against Chlamydia dissemination and reinfections.
+Further research examines the function of the transcription factor BHLHE40 in driving CD4 T cell differentiation and its protective role during intravaginal Chlamydia muridarum infection in mice.
+Additionally, his work has delved into the influence of TGFb signaling on CD4 T cell responses to Chlamydia in the female reproductive tract.
+Mercado's scholarship metrics include an h-index of 3, with 10 total publications and 41 citations.
+He has collaborated with researchers such as Lin‐Xi Li, Yejin Kim, and Rachel S. Palmer, all from the University of Arkansas for Medical Sciences.

 Metrics